 Understanding Tissue Paper

 Tissue paper is a thin, soft paper designed for single use.
 It’s a lightweight, easy-to-tear, and highly absorbent product.
-Ideal for personal hygiene we use tissue paper daily, in the form of toilet paper, facial tissues, or paper towels.
+We use tissue paper daily for personal hygiene, in the form of toilet paper, facial tissues and paper towels.
 But have you ever wondered why it’s so common and what makes it a go-to product?
-Let’s take a closer look.
+Let’s understand.

 What Exactly is Tissue Paper?

-At its core, tissue paper is made with wood pulp, extracted from virgin wood fibers, recycled materials, or even bamboo.
-It is designed to be soft and gentle on the skin.
-Specifically for hygiene and cleaning purposes, so it’s thinner and more delicate.
+At its core, tissue paper is made with wood pulp, which comes from virgin wood fibers, recycled materials, or bamboo.
+It is designed to be soft and gentle on the skin, specifically for hygiene and cleaning purposes.
+As a result, it is thinner and more delicate than other paper products we use.

 Why Do We Use It So Much?